-After doing the research for this post, I gave up coffee.
+After doing the research for this post I gave up coffee.
 I’m done with it.

-What I hope to offer with this post is some motivation and momentum to give up coffee.
+What I hope to offer with this post is some positive motivation and momentum to give up coffee.

-Just making this one change in your drinking habits could make a dramatic difference to your health and sense of well being in your daily life.
+Just making this one change in your drinking habits can make a dramatic difference to your health and sense of well being in your daily life.

 Okay, if you’ve made it this far without being scared off then let’s get started.